Can you finance light installations?

 We can also look at traditional home improvement financing:

-Secured loans use the home as collateral.
-Unsecured loans rely mainly on credit and income.
+According to the Consumer Financial Protection Bureau, secured loans use the home as collateral, while unsecured loans rely mainly on credit and income.
 Each path has trade-offs, and we help weigh them carefully.

 Commercial Financing and Phased Installations